Sh1n0e/University_Notes/Year 3/Winter/NET3006 - Network Management/Lecture6/Lecture6.md

   >- Index field specifies the column(s) used for indexing
   > - *Index* --> Used to help identify each instance of a  columnar object
 >- OID of a columnar object instance = OID of the object + index value
+>
+>Make sure to know what the index columns are because that's all you will need to enter.

 ----